syncfusion-content/javascript-docs/js/Spreadsheet/Formulas.md

 ---
 # Formulas

 Formulas are used for calculation of data in sheet.

+You can refer the formula cell reference in following ways,

+1. Cell reference from same sheet
+2. Cell reference from different sheets

 You can set formula for a `cell` in following ways,

 1. Initial Load
 2. Method